edgedb/edgedb/docs/ai/guide_edgeql.rst

     .. note::

         Note that we're passing our login and password in order to autheticate the request.
-We can find those using the CLI: ``gel instance credentials --json``.
+We can find those using the CLI: :gelcmd:`instance credentials --json`.
 Learn about all the other ways you can authenticate a request :ref:`here <ref_http_auth>`.

     .. code-block:: bash